 If emergency medical treatment is necessary, you will be contacted.
-Please make sure your contact and/or emergency numbers and information in the school's ISC (main office) are current.
+Please make sure your contact and/or emergency numbers and information in the school's ISC (main office) are up-to-date.
 Remember, medical personnel are very reluctant to treat minors without the permission of a parent or guardian.
-Please keep your cell and home numbers up-to-date and be sure to provide the school with an alternative contact in case you can't be reached.
+Be sure to provide the school with an alternative contact person in case you can't be reached.